harvard-hbs/rag-example/README.md

 ```

 There is an included `search_index.py` script that demonstrates this
 code.
-The same approach is used in the `streamlit` user interface in
+The same approach is used in the `streamlit` user interface
 `search_index_ui.py` that can be run to graphically see the matched
-documents.
+documents as seen below.

 ```
 streamlit run search_index_ui.py